MarketPress/hamburg-child-starter/readme.md

 # Hamburg Child Starter

-A Child Theme starter kit for WordPress.
+A child theme starter kit for WordPress.

 ## Description
-This is a starter kit for a custom Child Theme.
-Child Themes in WordPress enable you to override theme templates and stylesheets with your own customizations in a safe way.
+This is a starter kit for a custom child theme.
+Child themes in WordPress enable you to override theme templates and stylesheets with your own customizations in a safe way.
 No need to touch an original theme file!

-This starter kit uses our own theme [Hamburg](http://marketpress.com/product/hamburg/) as the Parent Theme.
-Feel free to use it for your own projects, or hack it and create your own Child Theme starter-kit.
+This starter kit uses our own theme [Hamburg](http://marketpress.com/product/hamburg/) as the parent theme.
+Feel free to use it for your own projects, or hack it and create your own child theme starter kit.

 ## Ressources